- Active Adventure

 Overnight in HCM City

 HCM City – My Tho – Can Tho (Mekong Delta)Day 12

 Leaving HCM City, you’ll drive through the lush Mekong Delta to the town of My Tho.
-Upon arrival, you’ll board your boat to visit the islands, passing fishing villages and orchard gardens before disembarking at Thoi Son Island to find out about bee farms, coconut candy making amongst other locally made products.
+Upon arrival, you’ll board your boat to visit the islands, passing fishing villages and orchard gardens before disembarking at Thoi Son Island to find out about bee farms, and coconut candy making among other locally made products.

 After having lunch at a local restaurant, you’ll continue with the drive to Can Tho city, in the heart of the Mekong Delta.
 Arrive and check into our hotel.
 Spend the rest of the afternoon and evening at your leisure.
 You may explore Can Tho night market and try some local food.
 The market streets come alive with dozens of bustling food stalls selling grilled meats and tofu on skewers, as well as grilled rice-paper banh trang nuong (‘Vietnamese pizza’)…etc.

 Can Tho – Cai Rang Floating Market – Soc TrangDay 13